 Note: The Schedule Type feature of Crystal Eye’s Vulnerability Scanning application is such that the CE administrator can opt to run a vulnerability scan on the Entire Crystal Eye network, a custom location in the external zone of the CE or a particular web page.

-Step 3: Select the Scan Port Type from the dropdown so as to specify whether to scan a default ports or a custom port.
+Step 3: Select the Scan Port Type from the dropdown so as to specify whether to scan a default port or a custom port.

 Note: If you select Custom from the dropdown, the Custom Ports textbox will appear below.
 Please be advised that the writing format to be followed while entering the TCP port range and port details is T:3-5 and T:6 whereas, the writing format to be adhered while entering UDP port range and ports in the text box is U:7-9 and U:10.